Laptop & Cell Phone FAQTechnology Center (MAC)

 - Why is the program operated in this manner?

 Students sign a license agreement, which allows them the use of the computer.
 Repairs to these laptops can be hundreds of dollars.
 If the problem with the laptop is considered a warranty item, the student pays nothing and the laptop is repaired.

 We have also incorporated a loaner system with our laptop program.
 When a laptop has to be sent out for warranty repairs, the student is able to receive a loaner laptop while theirs is being repaired.
 Additionally, if a loaner is necessary, the student's hard drive is installed in the loaner machine, if possible.
 This ensures that a student will not lose any of his or her work during the repair process.
 Students with non-warranty repairs will not be eligible for a loaner.

-- Why can't a student in a required major get the computer he wants in place of what we offer?
+- Why can't a student in a required major get the computer he/She wants in place of what we offer?

 Instructors for required majors are on a committee, which decides what students will need.
 Students receive a great deal of support, which is offered through the Help Desk and the Morrisville Auxiliary Corporation.
 If a student has a different computer than the one the college provides, that student would be solely responsible for any damage or warranty costs their system might incur.
 Additionally, we would not have a loaner for the student while their computer is being repaired.
 Likewise, if a student is in a non-mandatory major and brings a laptop or desktop to college, we are not able to help that student should he or she experience problems with the hardware.

 - When can a student upgrade their laptop?